nikhildataops/Java/README.md

 ### 17.Greatest Number using If-Else statement
 - Taking input by the user
 - By using `&&` logical operator and Relational operator `>,<`.
-> Learning Java one concept and one problem at a time. ☕💻